 This school is best suited to families living within the East and West Ilsley catchment who value education embedded in a strong community, appreciate a small-school ethos, and want their child known intimately by staff.
 The rural location is a feature for those who relish the Berkshire Downs landscape and village life; it is a genuine consideration for families requiring urban proximity or long-commute tolerance.
 The oversubscription means places are not guaranteed for those living at distance.
 For families who do secure a place and settle into the rhythm of the Ilsley villages, this school offers a formative, secure, academically strong primary experience that children will remember with genuine warmth.

-Yes.
-In 2024, there were 1.5 applications per place.
+Yes, but families should verify the current admissions position with West Berkshire before relying on older demand figures.
 Places are allocated after looked-after children and EHCPs, primarily by distance from the school gates.
 Siblings are also prioritised.
 Families should verify current distance metrics with West Berkshire Local Authority before assuming a place will be available.

 There is no formal catchment boundary.
 The school serves East Ilsley, West Ilsley, and surrounding hamlets.
 Admissions are by distance.
 Families should contact West Berkshire LA or the school to understand their distance from the gates and likelihood of a place in the year of interest.